Hoke was top notch at this aspect of his job.

 FEI Details: Here are the FEI numbers for Michigan and their opponent ( Football Outsiders FEI ).

-Points Per Possession: The offense continued to rack up the points and the defense recorded their first shutout.
-Cumulative PPPo is 2.9 for the offense and 1.5 for the defense.
+Points Per Possession: Cumulative PPPo is 2.5 for the offense and 1.5 for the defense.
 M finished 2011 outscoring opponents by almost a 2:1 margin with PPPo for offense of 2.8 and defense of 1.4.
 The 2 charts show the raw data for offense and defense with the number of possessions adjusted for "kneel downs" at the half or end-of-game (maximum deduction = 2).

 Using Scoring Offense and Scoring Defense National Rankings for the past 5 years (FBS AQ teams only), this table shows the percentage of teams that finish the season with a +WLM and a +5 WLM.
 For example, teams that finished in the Top 40 in both offense and defense had a 100% chance to be +WLM and an 82% chance to be +5 WLM (9-4 or better).